SomiyaChhillar/COVID-19/README.md

 The envirnoment can be created using Anaconda in both Linux and Windows.
 Versions for packages might be different for them.
 The file covid.yml is set up in a Windows system.

-To create teh same environment:
+To create the same environment:

     conda env create -f covid.yml
 To activate the environment: